jdgiles26/X-Satellite-powered-freight-intelligence/README.md

 Traffic on roads is one of the most reliable observable indicators of what is actually happening in a place.
 More useful than official statements.
 Harder to fake than statistics.
 And until now, getting systematic road traffic data for an arbitrary location required either expensive commercial providers or physical access to install sensors.

-DrishX changes that.
+dabbleX-freight. changes that.
 Point it at any road, anywhere, and get months of traffic trend data in minutes.

 The applications are as broad as the question "what's moving on this road" is broad.
-Anywhere that vehicle activity tells you something meaningful, DrishX can give you a data-driven answer from orbit.
+Anywhere that vehicle activity tells you something meaningful, dabbleX-freight. can give you a data-driven answer from orbit.

 ## Use Cases

 ### Economic Intelligence

 Truck traffic is one of the most honest economic signals that exists.
 When a port's throughput drops, you see it in the vehicles leaving the gate before any press release.
-When trade routes shift, road traffic moves before the official statistics do.
-DrishX gives you a proxy for economic activity that updates every 5 days and covers any corridor on Earth, from the Shahid Rajaee port highway in Bandar Abbas to the Mombasa-Nairobi A109 in Kenya.
+When trade routes shift, road traffic moves before the official statistics do. dabbleX-freight. gives you a proxy for economic activity that updates every 5 days and covers any corridor on Earth, from the Shahid Rajaee port highway in Bandar Abbas to the Mombasa-Nairobi A109 in Kenya.

 ### Supply Chain and Logistics